wheatgenetics/HTP/README.md

 #### Command Line Inputs:

- '-d', '--dir', help='Absolute path to flight data set folder to be archived '
+ -d, --dir, help=Absolute path to flight data set folder to be archived

- '-o', '--out', help='Output path for the validated flight folders to be archived'
+ -o, --out, help=Output path for the validated flight folders to be archived

  Input flight data set folders should have a name in the following format: